thewillyan/vondel/docs/src/assembler/specs.md

 > It takes only a single immediate as parameter

-> Imm can be both a label referencing a `.byte` in `.data` section or a immediate with value of 0 to 255
+> Imm can be both a label referencing a `.byte` in `.data` section or an immediate with value of 0 to 255

 ## Addi